mattvenn/zero-to-asic-www/content/post/test-equipment-grant-2025.md

 > "I vividly remember taking up the subject of communication systems and somewhat struggling with the practical or hands-on component of it.
 Not because I lacked interest or intuition, but because writing codes and running simulations on MATLAB felt dull and boring; it created no waves in the air and certainly not in my mind — felt like a grey loop of effort without spark .
 But thanks to the test equipment grant by Matt Venn, the entire subject went from dull and boring to fun and scoring."
 Ram.

+> "I really appreciated what you invested, and it actually inspired me to go much deeper into Electronics this year, buying an Oscilloscop, an Megaohm Meter, a Bench Lab Power Supply and an LCR-Meter, to allow me to work even better on Electronics, especially LED circuits."
+Ruben.